-The RailKing 2-6-0 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the 2-6-0 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
+The RailKing 4-6-4 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the 4-6-4 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
 All models are equipped with an operating smoke system that should be primed with smoke fluid before operating.
 Adding 15 - 20 drops of fluid through the smoke stack should be sufficient.
 If you choose to not prime the units with fluid, turn the smoke unit switch located under the trailing truck to the OFF position.
 (See Figure 1) This will prevent any damage from occurring to the smoke unit when running the engine without a primed smoke unit.
 For more information see the section on page 4 on Smoke Unit operation.

-The 2-6-0 model is controlled by an electronic reverse unit (in mechanical whistle equipped engines) or by the Proto-Sound® Digital Sound and Train Control System (in Proto-Sound® equipped engines).
-In either model, the reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).
+The 4-6-4 model is controlled by an electronic reverse unit (in mechanical whistle equipped engines) or by the Proto-Sound® Digital Sound and Train Control System (in Proto-Sound® equipped engines).
+In either model, the reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the three reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).